Trevor2Maxwell/Trevor2Maxwell.Github.io/Bank_Project.md

 What I learned from this was the amount of the lowest borrower and the highest is a huge difference.
 Looking at why the divergence to so large between borrowers is worth looking at more.

-## Insights
+## The Insights

-To start I would say we should be asking.
-Are the top five countries with the most debt utilizing it for their development and are there
+- Identified the top five countries with the most debt.
-**anyway, we can pull some of those resources and see if the bottom five countries need it more?**
+- **Recommend checking if the top 5 are utilizing it for their development.**
+- Identified the 5 countries with almost zero debt to IDA.
+- **Recommend confirming if the bottom 5 need more resources.**

-It would also be good to have a look at who is paying back more consistently and **reward them to show our gratitude for being good stewards.**
+- It would be good to have a look at who is paying back most consistently.
+- **We took a close look at Nicaragua specifically.**

-The divergence in the borrowers could be related to the rate of interest or return they are offered.
+*The divergence in the borrowers could be related to the rate of interest or return they are offered.*

 If you enjoyed reading this project, let's connect on LinkedIn and check out some other projects I have done!